How to Parse Data with AngleSharp (Tutorial 2024)

 What if you're interested in all the products on the target web page?

 This step demonstrates how to iterate through a collection of matching elements to extract all the relevant information.
-For this example, we'll retrieve names, prices, and images of all the Pokemons on ScrapeMe.
+For this example, we'll retrieve names, prices, and images of all the products on ScrapingCourse.com.

-Again, start by inspecting the page to identify CSS attributes common to all Pokemon on the web page.
+Again, start by inspecting the page to identify CSS attributes common to all the products on the web page.

 We already know they're list elements (<li>) wrapped in a <ul> with class products.
 A further inspection shows that all the names are H2s, the prices are span tags with class price, and the images are the only <img> tags in the list.

 Next, select the element containing all the desired items using QuerySelectorAll.
-In this case, the lis contains all the Pokemon elements.
+In this case, the lis contains all the product elements.
 Then, loop through each list and extract the names, prices, and images.

 scraper.cs